Piano Talk Maintenance Tips Purchasing Guide

 But his story actually began at age 10, when he started taking classical piano lessons, eventually ending up in Philadelphia clubs during the mid-'50s, working with Ventura first then replacing Al Haig in Rodney's band, later joining yet another edition of Herman's Herd.
 During the early '60s, it was time to stretch yet again, this time with Amadie backing up the great Mel Torme, where he learned even more about timing and nuance, not to mention swing.
 It was at this point that Amadie started working as a solo act, bringing his trio into such settings as the New York's Copacabana and the Red Hill Inn in Pennsauken, N.J., where he had the opportunity to play with Coleman Hawkins, among others.

 Amadie's other achievements include important work as an author and educator.
 He is the author of the well-regarded and popular books Harmonic Foundations For Jazz & Popular Music and Jazz Improv: How To Play It And Teach It!
-And, during the '90s, lucky summer-school students could be found at Berklee College of Music, while Jimmy Amadie's now 18-year stint at Villanova University is still going strong.
+And, during the '90s, lucky summer-school students could be found at Berklee College of Music

 Go to Top